KRFOSS/kali-docs/arm/trimslice/index.md

 By default, the Kali Linux Trimslice image contains the [**kali-linux-default** metapackage](https://tools.kali.org/kali-metapackages) similar to most other platforms.
 If you wish to install extra tools please refer to our [metapackages page](/docs/general-use/metapackages/).

+## Kali on Trimslice - Build-Script Instructions

+Kali no longer provides pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
+The script to use is `trimslice.sh`.

+Once the build script finishes running, you will have an "img" file in the directory where you ran the script from.
+At that point, the instructions are the same as if you had downloaded a pre-built image.

+The easiest way to generate these images is **from within a pre-existing Kali Linux environment**.

 ## Kali on Trimslice - User Instructions

-If you're unfamiliar with the details of [downloading and validating a Kali Linux image](/docs/introduction/download-official-kali-linux-images/), or for [using that image to create a bootable device](/docs/usb/live-usb-install-with-windows/), it's strongly recommended that you refer to the more detailed procedures described in the specific articles on those subjects.

-If to install Kali on your Trimslice, follow these instructions:
+To install Kali on your Trimslice, follow these instructions:

 1. Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.
 2. Download _and validate_ the `Kali Raspberry Trimslice` image from the [downloads](https://www.offensive-security.com/kali-linux-arm-images/) area.
 The process for validating an image is described in more detail on [Downloading Kali Linux](/docs/introduction/download-official-kali-linux-images/).